pch-upc/AttentionMicropore/README.md

-Integration of 2D and 3D image to supplement the training code for sandstone micropores.
+# Integration of 2D and 3D image to supplement the training code for sandstone micropores